jequisenberry/Jolt_Coffee_Promo/README.md

 6. Contact

 ## Overview
-This project features a dynamically responsive design created to showcase a fall sale promotion for the mock company, Jolt Coffee.
-The email template highlights a sleek, modern layout optimized for consistent rendering across major email clients.
-Its responsive design adapts seamlessly to mobile, tablet, and desktop screens.
-Additionally, the template incorporates dark mode support, aligning with user browser preferences to deliver a user-friendly experience designed to drive customer engagement.
+This project highlights a dynamically responsive design created to promote a fall sale for the mock company, Jolt Coffee.
+Optimized for consistent rendering across major email clients, the template seamlessly adapts to mobile, tablet, and desktop screens.
+It also features dark mode support, aligning with user browser preferences to ensure a user-friendly experience that enhances customer engagement.

 ## 2. Features
 - Cross-Client Compatibility: Optimized for consistent rendering across major email clients.